 The massive hippos spend most of their time in the water, but they cannot swim.
 Sinking to the bottom of the river and they will walk along the floor.
 Or they glide through the water by pushing themselves off of objects.
 They can stay underwater for 5 minutes before coming up for air.
 However, hippos travel on land to graze for food, sometimes up to 10 km / 6 mph, to eat their fill!

 Hippos, Hippopotamus amphibius, are in the category vulnerable on the IUCN red list.

+Not only hippos fight in the rivers, as well elephants fight in the water.
 Please also explore our other African photographs of wild animals.
-Our nature photographs are for sale of license or as a photographic print.
+Our nature photographs are for sale of photo licenses or as a photographic print.